 The Company adopted on March 9, 2004 the 2004 Non-employee Directors Stock Plan (the "Non-employee Directors Stock Plan").
-The Non-employee Directors Stock Plan authorizes the Board of Directors to pay all or a part of director fees, in the form of stock grants, to Board members who are not full time employees of the Company.
+The Non-employee Directors Stock Plan authorizes the Board of Directors to pay all or a part of director fees, in the form of stock grants, to Board members who are not full-time employees of the Company.
 The Company has reserved 250,000 shares of common stock for issuance pursuant to awards under the Non-employee Directors Stock Plan.
-As of October 31, 2004, there were 244,000 remaining shares available for grant under the Non-employee Directors Stock Plan.
+As of October 31, 2005, there were 237,000 remaining shares available for grant under the Non-employee Directors Stock Plan.

-During the year ended October 31, 2004 restricted stock awards under the Non-employee Directors Stock Plan totaling 6,000 shares were approved by the Board of Directors of the Company.
+During the years ended October 31, 2005 and 2004, restricted stock awards under the Non-employee Directors Stock Plan totaling 7,000 and 6,000 shares, respectively, were approved by the Board of Directors of the Company.
 The shares vested immediately upon grant.
 The Company recorded compensation expense equal to the number of shares multiplied by the closing price of the Company's common stock on the date of grant.
-The Company recorded compensation expense totaling \$30,510 during the year ended October 31, 2004.
+The Company recorded compensation expense totaling \$31,850 and \$30,510 during the years ended October 31, 2005 and 2004, respectively.

-(9) Business and Credit Concentrations, Major Customers and Geographic Information
+(10) Business and Credit Concentrations, Major Customers and Geographic Information